Institutional Biosafety Policy

-The Lewis & Clark Institutional Biosafety Committee (IBC) shall oversee research involving recombinant and synthetic nucleic acid molecules, as defined below and in the NIH Guidelines performed at Lewis & Clark in order to protect the health and safety of employees and the public regarding such research.
-Members shall be appointed by the Dean of the College of Arts and Sciences (CAS).
-At least two members from the public shall be appointed as prescribed by federal guidelines.
+The Lewis & Clark Institutional Biosafety Committee (IBC) shall oversee research involving recombinant and synthetic nucleic acid molecules, as defined below and in the NIH Guidelines, as well as infectious agents and toxins, performed at Lewis & Clark in order to protect the health and safety of employees and the public regarding such research.
+Members and the committee chair shall be appointed by the Dean of the College of Arts and Sciences (CAS), and the committee membership will follow applicable federal guidelines and regulations.
 A majority of members of the IBC shall constitute a quorum.
 Appointments shall be for a term of three years.
 Once a committee member completes his or her term, or resigns from the committee, a replacement will be recommended to the Dean of the College of Arts and Sciences.

 In the context of this policy and the NIH Guidelines, recombinant and synthetic nucleic acid molecules are defined as:

 (i) molecules that a) are constructed by joining nucleic acid molecules and b) that can replicate in a living cell, i.e., recombinant nucleic acids;